 The Australian Consumer Law includes a national product safety regime.
-NSW Fair Trading and the Australian Competition and Consumer Commission (ACCC) have specific product safety roles under the law which are summarised below.
+NSW Fair Trading and the Australian Competition and Consumer Commission (ACCC) have specific product safety roles under the law listed below:

 Mandatory reporting requirements

-Suppliers must notify the ACCC within 2 days of becoming aware that a consumer good or product related service they have supplied has, or may have, caused serious injury, illness or death.
+Suppliers must notify the ACCC within two days of becoming aware that a consumer good or product related service they have supplied has, or may have, caused serious injury, illness or death.